Music / Die Toten Hosen

 Die Toten Hosen (lit.
-"The Dead Trousers") are a German punk band formed in 1982.
+"The Dead Trousers") are a German punk band from Düsseldorf formed in 1982.
 Their name comes from a slang term ("tote Hose") for nothing going on, which was their opinion on the German music scene at the time.
 Through the years, they've been one of Germany's most successful acts, and with 15 studio albums to date, also one of the most prolific.
-The band members are most known by their stage names: Campino, Kuddel, Andi, Breiti, and Vom (singer, guitarist, bassist, guitarst, and drummer, respectively).
-The former drummer, Wölli, left the band due to injuries.
+The band members are most known by their stage names: Campino, Kuddel, Andi, Breiti, and Vom Ritchie (singer, guitarist, bassist, guitarst, and drummer, respectively).
+The former drummer, Wölli, left the band due to injuries, and is now the band manager.
 The discography in chronological order is as follows:

 - Never Mind the Hosen, Here's Die Roten Rosen